 When evacuating during a fire alarm, do not use the elevators.
 If you are on the first floor, exit the building via the nearest, safest exit door.
 If you are above the first floor, use the nearest (primary) staircase to exit the building.
 Use another staircase (secondary) if your first choice is blocked or not safe.
 Do not open the door if it is hot to the touch (use back of hand to touch).
 Look for another exit.
-If you are unable to exit, contact the switchboard at the emergency extension 6666 or 911 for Baltimore City Fire Department.
+If you are unable to exit, contact the switchboard at the emergency extension by dialing extension 6666 on campus or (410) 532-6666 by cell or 911 for Baltimore City Fire Department.